 When a specific reason or circumstances warrants that a particular Horse be selected for sampling.
-Horses are to be selected for target testing by the VC/VD and/or Testing Veterinarian in cooperation with the GJ.
-The reason for sampling the Horse must be listed in the online Veterinary Report or Testing Veterinarians Report.
+Horses are to be selected for target testing by the Veterinary Department, VC/VD and/or Testing Veterinarian/Examining Veterinarians in cooperation with the GJor Measuring Veterinarian(s).
+The reason for sampling the Horse must be listed in the online Veterinary Report.
+Testing Veterinarians Report, Examining Veterinarians Report or Measuring Veterinarians Report.
 Targeted sampling must take place in the event of a rider fatality.